dynabend/dynabend-blog/CODE_OF_CONDUCT.md

 ## 2. Expected Behavior

-We expect all participants in the DynaBend Blog project to:
+We expect all participants in the BitBend Blog project to:

 - Be respectful and considerate in all communications.
 - Collaborate with others in a constructive manner.